heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 The `java.io` package is called **Java IO API** or the **standard Java IO API**.

 The **Java NIO API** was introduced in Java 1.4.
-It is a more modern API that is more efficient and more flexible than the Java IO API.
+It is a more modern API that can be more efficient and more flexible than the Java IO API in some use-case.
 It is also more complex to use and is meant for more advanced use cases (writing scalable servers for example).
 We will not cover it in this course.

 The documentation of the Java IO API is quite complex.
 It is not easy to find the right class to use for the right use case.